rxv3774/WebCheckers/docs/DesignDoc.md

 The _Essential Cyclomatic Complexity_ a graph-theoretic measure of just how ill-structured a method's control flow is; this ranges from 1 to v(G), v(G) being the cyclomatic complexity of the method.
 The _Design Complexity_ is related to how interlinked a methods control flow is with calls to other methods.
 The _Cyclomatic Complexity_ is a measure of the number of distinct execution paths through each method.
 (In practice, this is 1 + the number of if's, while's, for's, do's, switch cases, catches, conditional expressions, &&'s and ||'s in the method).
+In other terms, the Cyclomatic Complexity measures the structural design complexity within the program.
-The following WebCheckers classes and methods were __above average__ for their category.
+The following WebCheckers classes and methods were __above average__ for their category, indicated with the color red in the code metrics.

     Weighted Method Complexity:

+        Average - 10.24

 	    Board – 39
 	    Match – 49